William S. Stickman IV: Legal career

 From 2006 to 2007, Stickman served as a law clerk to Chief Justice Ralph Cappy of the Pennsylvania Supreme Court.
-He was then hired as an associate with Del Sole Cavanaugh Stroyd LLC in 2007 and became a partner in 2013, where his practice focused on commercial litigation and appellate matters.
+He was then hired as an associate with Del Sole Cavanaugh Stroyd LLC in 2007 and became a partner in 2013, where his practice focused on commercial litigation, appellate matters, and personal injury law.
 From 2011 to 2017, he served on the Pennsylvania Civil Procedural Rules Committee.

 Federal judicial service

 On May 3, 2019, President Donald Trump announced his intent to nominate Stickman to serve as a United States district judge for the United States District Court for the Western District of Pennsylvania.
 On May 13, 2019, President Trump nominated Stickman to the seat vacated by Judge Joy Flowers Conti, who assumed senior status on December 6, 2018.
 On June 5, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 27, 2019, his nomination was reported out of committee by a 12–10 vote.
-On July 30, 2019, the Senate voted 57–31 to invoke cloture on his nomination.
+On July 30, 2019, the United States Senate invoked cloture on his nomination by a 57–31 vote.
 On July 31, 2019, his nomination was confirmed by a 56–34 vote.
 He received his judicial commission on August 5, 2019.